arnim/p4nreana-tutorials/intermediate/example3/readme.md

 ##### 4. Load the DataFrame by:
 ```
 dfa
+dfa.to_csv('archive_id.csv', index=False)
 ```
-This should give you all the Query archive table for all available archives according to the archive id.
+This should give you all the Query archive table for all available archives according to the archive id and save in a `archive_id.csv`.
 ##### 5. Loop through the archives
 ```
 for index, row in dfa.iterrows():